 The Classical Receptions Research Cluster regularly organises conferences and colloquia on reception topics.
-Upcoming events include:
+Recent events include:

 A major research project led by Emeritus Professor Lorna Hardwick, Classical Receptions in Drama and Poetry in English from c.1970 to the Present has resulted in the creation of two databases: one on modern performances of ancient drama, and one on the use of classical material by leading contemporary poets.

 We are also engaged in a variety of activities which bring our research into classical receptions to the broadest possible audiences.
 For example, the Ancient Olympics project, led by Dr Aarón Alzola Romero, enabled people to explore the links between the ancient games and the modern Olympics through a variety of platforms, including podcasts, iPhone apps, school visits, and an interactive OpenLearn unit.
 Much of our teaching material that concerns classical reception is also available to everyone through iTunesU (or OU podcasts, if you don't use iTunes).
 These include Paula James’s podcasts on ‘Pygmalion Meets Buffy the Vampire Slayer’ [get this through iTunes or from OU podcasts], Helen King's short film the healing power of Greek and Roman tales and one of our most recent podcasts on ‘Greek Heroes in Popular Culture’ [get this through iTunes or from OU podcasts].
 Classics Confidential, an outreach website established by Jessica Hughes and Elton Barker, hosts many video interviews with scholars and practitioners working in the field of classical reception, and aims to give a behind-the-scenes view of research, or artistic creation, for a general audience.

 Modern Neapolitan presepe (nativity scene) with Classical ruins.